MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

         },
         "cultivar": True,  # Informs apsimNGpy that this is a cultivar-based parameter set }

 A more recommended and straightforward approach is to **update the ``CultivarName`` in the manager script to the cultivar you intend to calibrate**, and then proceed exactly as in the first example.
-This avoids the need to specify ``sowed=False`` or dynamically override manager parameters during optimization.
+This avoids the need to specify ``sowed=False`` and providing extra information such as the manager script path, and the associated param name.

-The following example demonstrates how to modify the cultivar name programmatically before defining the optimization problem:
+The following example demonstrates how to modify the cultivar name programmatically before defining the optimization problem, but you can also do this in the GUI

 .. code-block:: python